 - Training System: Guyot

-- Fermentation: In stainless-steel containers in a controlled temperature for about 8 days.
+- Fermentation: in stainless-steel containers at controlled temperature for about 8 days

-- Shows a beautiful ruby red color with deep violet highlights
+- Color: beautiful bright ruby red color with deep violet highlights

-- An explosive and fruity floral fragrance that evokes blackberry, wild strawberry and ripe black cherry
+- Nose: explosive and fruity floral fragrance that evokes blackberry, wild strawberry and ripe black cherry

-- The bouquet is dry and full-bodied, elegant and round, with notes of fruit and a wonderfully almondy finish.
+- Taste: dry and full bodied, elegant and round, with notes of fruit and a wonderful almondy finish

 - Made from Dolcetto grapes; vine age – planted 1972-1985-2004